Even with the best planning we still may need support to age our best.

 Transportation

-A 2022 report described the importance of older adults having access to reliable and accessible transportation.
 Transportation connects older adults to healthcare, community resources and socialization opportunities.
 Area Agencies on Aging may be able to assist you in finding transportation services.
 Call toll-free 800-252-9240 to be connected to your Area Agency on Aging.
-Older adults who are driving may find the AARP driver safety courses helpful, and the American Automobile Association provides resources for older drivers, including self-assessments and training for improving performance.
+The National Highway Traffic Safety Administration provides resources for older adults who are concerned about driving.

 Employment